ENGR 100-600 | University of Michigan

 Advice From Your Instructors

-We strongly recommend that you try to do a really good job on this presentation because it will give you a better starting point to then evolve the slides again into your final presentation, the Prototype Review to Client.
+We strongly recommend that you try to do a really good job on this presentation because it will give you a better starting point to then evolve the slides again into your final presentation, the Final Presentation to Client.
 Yes, apparently design review presentations are Pokémon.

 Submission